No longer so secret, Swiss banks look to expand after purge

 Recruitment experts say the decline of European withdrawals will boost hiring at home.

-Stephan Surber, finance specialist at recruitment firm Michael Page MPI.L said: “The stronger demand for personnel of the big banks has set in over the last 12 months after they went through a transformation phase for many years.”

-Additional reporting by Oliver Hirt; Editing by Noah Barkin and Keith Weir
+Stephan Surber, finance specialist at recruitment firm Michael Page said: “The stronger demand for personnel of the big banks has set in over the last 12 months after they went through a transformation phase for many years.” ($1 = 0.9393 Swiss francs) (Additional reporting by Oliver Hirt; Editing by Noah Barkin and Keith Weir)